Trials on veterans suggest ibogaine could provide a new treatment for PTSD

 TLDR

-• Stanford-monitored trials on 30 special forces veterans in Mexico show ibogaine reduced PTSD symptoms, but mechanism remains unknown.
+• Stanford-monitored trials of ibogaine on 30 special forces veterans in Mexico showed significant PTSD symptom reduction, but mechanism remains unknown.

 Key Takeaways

-• UC researchers created a trip-free synthetic analog that reduced alcohol and heroin-seeking in rats, suggesting the psychedelic experience may not be required.
+• A UC synthetic analog without hallucinogenic effects reduced alcohol and heroin-seeking in rats, suggesting the trip may not be required for therapeutic benefit.

-• Cardiac risk is real; participants received IV magnesium sulfate during sessions and required continuous medical monitoring throughout.
+• Cardiac risk is real: participants required IV magnesium sulfate and continuous monitoring; cost and safety barriers make near-term mainstream approval unlikely.

-• Trump signed an April 2026 executive order directing FDA to expedite psychedelic review and allocating $50M federal funding specifically for ibogaine research; Texas committed another $50M in 2025.
+• Trump’s April 2026 executive order directs FDA to expedite psychedelic review and allocates $50M federal funding specifically for ibogaine research; Texas committed another $50M in 2025.

 Hacker News Comment Review